Advanced Aircraft Analysis Module Descriptions

 - Vought method (Courtesy Daniel Raymer)

-Component Center of Gravity option allows the user to calculate the airplane center of gravity by entering weight components and their locations in a preformatted table.
+Component Center of Gravity option allows the user to calculate the aircraft center of gravity by entering weight components and their locations in a preformatted table.
 Tables are available for structure weight, fixed equipment weight, powerplant weight and total weight.
-Center of gravity of wing, canard, horizontal tail, vertical tail, V-tail, fuselage, tailbooms, nacelles, stores, floats, pylons, landing gear, ventral fins, propellers and engines are calculated.
+Center of gravity of wing, canard, horizontal tail, vertical tail, V-tail, fuselage, tailbooms, nacelles, stores, floats and ventral fins are calculated.
 These are based on geometry of the components and on the methods described in Chapter 8 of Airplane Design Part V.

 Detailed moments of inertia for the entire aircraft based on component weights and component inertias can be calculated as well as the component moments of inertia of lifting surfaces (wings, canards, horizontal tails, vertical tails etc.) and bodies (fuselage, nacelles, floats, tailbooms etc.).